James Peck (pacifist): World War II Amnesty Movement

-Anti-draft 1940s
+Anti-draft Activism in the 1940s

 Peck and a small handful of WWII COs led the protests against the military draft in the 1940s.
-Peck was among nine activists arrested on March 25, 1946, for picketing outside a D.C. hotel that hosted a dinner for U.N.
+On March 25, 1946, Peck was among nine activists arrested for picketing outside a D.C. hotel that hosted a dinner for U.N.
 Security Council delegates.
 Peck handed out literature encouraging people not to sign up for military service.

 In 1947, President Truman introduced a peacetime draft in Congress, which Peck protested.
 Peck worked with Bayard Rustin and A.J.
 Muste to organize a nationwide protest against the draft on February 12, 1947.
 More than 500 demonstrators burnt their draft cards in more than 30 states.
 Peck led the most popular action that day, when 15 people burned their draft cards at the White House without any arrests.

-Peck worked with A. Philip Randolph, a black union leader, after President Truman proposed the Universal Military Training Act (UMT), which continued segregation in the military.
+Peck worked with A. Philip Randolph, a Black union leader, after President Truman proposed the Universal Military Training Act (UMT), which continued segregation in the military.
 In April 1948, the WRL assigned Peck to head the Committee on Publicity, which was tasked with printing letters of support for Randolph's call of nonviolent resistance to the draft.
-The peacetime draft passed on June 19, 1948, but continued protests by Randolph and pacifists led to Truman passing Executive Order 9981, which abolished segregation in the military.
+The peacetime draft passed on June 19, 1948.
+Continued protests by Randolph and pacifists led to Truman passing Executive Order 9981, which abolished segregation in the military.
 This brought an end to Peck working with Randolph.